deckbsd/glouton-satnogs-data-downloader/README.md

 pip install glouton
 ```

-Here is an example of how to use the glouton package :
+Here is an example of how to use the glouton Pypi package :
 ```
+    from glouton.domain.parameters.programCmd import ProgramCmd
+    from glouton.services.observation.observationsService import \
+    ObservationsService

     glouton_conf = ProgramCmd(norad_id=norad_id,
                               ground_station_id=None,
                               start_date=start_date,